 Rid Your Home of Crap

 Three and a half years ago I was home on maternity leave after the birth of my third child.
-I remember wanting to lose the "baby weight" that I was carrying around and at the same time feeling very strong urges to go into my kitchen and eat whatever was there.
+I remember wanting to lose the “baby weight” that I was carrying around and at the same time feeling very strong urges to go into my kitchen and eat whatever was there.
+I remember calling my friend, who actually recently relocated to Sydney, and she was telling me all about her search for a skip bin hire sydney way, that she was hoping would dispose of all the furniture she didn’t need from her new place.
+I thought to myself… do you think it would be normal to have a skip on the driveway and fill it with all the junk food in the house?
 I was incredibly frustrated and I started thinking that something was really wrong with me.
-Why did I want to eat when I wasn't hungry?
+Why did I want to eat when I wasn’t hungry?
 I was plagued by this question for most of my life.

 I got out a big black garbage bag and I filled it to the brim.
 I was amazed at just how much of the food that was in my kitchen was sugary.
 I was depressing actually.
 I needed to get rid of it or I was going to eat it.
 I knew that.
 I am powerless when it comes to toxic food.
 I accept that and choose to arm myself with as many weapons as I can muster into my arsenal.